Invariant varieties for polynomial dynamical systems: Applications

 \begin{lemma} Let $K$ be a field of characteristic zero and $f_1, \ldots, f_n \in K[x]$ a sequence of nonconstant polynomials over $K$.
-We assume that each $f_i$ has degree at least two and is not linearly conjugate to a Chebyshev polynomial or to a monomial.
+We assume that each $f_i$ has degree at least two and is not conjugate to a monomial, Chebyshev polynomial or negative Chebyshev polynomial.
 Then there is a rational point $a = (a_1, \ldots, a_n) \in \AA^n(K)$ with a dense $(f_1,\ldots,f_n)$-orbit. \end{lemma}

 \begin{proof} Let $R \subseteq K$ be some finitely generated subring over which complete decompositions of each $f_i$ are defined and the leading coefficient of each indecomposable factor is a unit.
 We argue by induction on $i$ that we can find some finitely generated ring $B$ containing $R$ and contained in $K$ for which there is a point $(a_1, \ldots, a_i) \in \AA^i(B)$ with $\cO_{(f_1,\ldots,f_i)}(a)$ Zariski dense in $\AA^i$.
 In the case of $i = 1$, the result follows by height considerations (for example, by embedding $R \subseteq {\mathbb C}$ if we take $a \in R$ with $|a| \gg 0$, then $\lim_{m \to \infty} f_1^\circ(a) = \infty$ so that, in particular, $a$ is not preperiodic).